emqx/cloud-docs/en_US/create/serverless.md

 - **Address:** The address for the client/terminal device to connect EMQX Cloud.
 - **Ports:** `8883` (mqtts) and `8084` (wss) are enabled by default.
 Check out the [connection guide](../deployments/port_guide_serverless.md) to learn more.

-- **CA Certificate**: If the client needs to verify the server's CA, click to download this certificate.
+- **CA Certificate**: If the client needs to verify the server's CA, click to download this certificate
 ## Connect to Serverless Deployment Using MQTTX

 EMQX Cloud recommends using [MQTTX](https://mqttx.app) to test the connection to the deployment, but you can also use your preferred [SDK or other tools](../connect_to_deployments/overview.md) for connection.
 Before connecting to the deployment using MQTTX, you first need to obtain the deployment connection address (Host) and port (Port) and user authentication information.